indygreg/PyOxidizer/docs/config.rst

 ``x86_64-unknown-linux-gnu`` or ``x86_64-pc-windows-msvc``.
 (Run
 ``rustup target list`` to see a list of targets.)

-Each TOML section accepts an optional ``target`` key that can be used to control whether the section is applied or ignored.
-If the ``target`` key is not defined or has the special value ``all``, it is always applied.
-Otherwise the section is only applied if its ``target`` value matches the Rust build target.
+Each TOML section accepts an optional ``built_target`` key that can be used to control whether the section is applied or ignored.
+If the ``built_target`` key is not defined or has the special value ``all``, it is always applied.
+Otherwise the section is only applied if its ``build_target`` value matches the Rust build target.

 Configuration Sections